astronomer/docs/software/install-airgapped.md

 :::tip

-Openshift customers who wish to use OpenShift's integrated ingress controller typically use the hostname of the default OpenShift ingress controller as their base-domain.
-Doing so results in a slightly-unwieldy user-visible hostname of `app.apps.<openshift-domain>` and requires permission to re-configure the route-admission policy for the standard ingress controller to `InterNamespaceAllowed` (covered later in this document).
-See [Third Party Ingress Controller - Configuration notes for Openshift](third-party-ingress-controllers#configuration-notes-for-openshift) additional infomation and options.
+OpenShift customers who wish to use OpenShift's integrated ingress controller typically use the hostname of the default OpenShift ingress controller as their base-domain.
+Doing so results in a slightly-unwieldy user-visible hostname of `app.apps.<OpenShift-domain>` and requires permission to re-configure the route-admission policy for the standard ingress controller to `InterNamespaceAllowed` (covered later in this document).
+See [Third Party Ingress Controller - Configuration notes for OpenShift](third-party-ingress-controllers#configuration-notes-for-OpenShift) additional infomation and options.

 :::